ibm-cloud-docs/cephaas/host_create.md

 Create a host by using the UI, CLI, or API.
 {: shortdesc}

-Make sure that before creating a host, you have configured the NVME-oF initiator which is required for mapping volume to a host.
+Before creating a host, the NVME-oF initiator, which is required for mapping volume to a host, must be configured.
 {: requirement}